I love camping! I have typically gone with family and friends but, in recent years, I have gone camping solo.

 Pros for Tent Camping

-- The campgrounds are located in natural terrain whether they be forests or semi-arid vegetation.
+- The campgrounds are located in natural terrain where there is nature to enjoy.

 - You're outside all the time.
 The tent is really just for sleeping.
 I LOVE this.

-- There are no beds to set up at night.
+- There are no beds to set up at night like there are in an RV.
 You just crawl into the tent.

-- Regular campsites for tents are inexpensive running about $23 per night in a provincial park in Canada.
+- Regular campsites for tents (no services) are inexpensive, running about $35 to $45 per night.

-- The maintenance of life involves cooking food, cleaning dishes and lighting a fire – that's it.
+- Daily chores involve cooking food, cleaning dishes, and lighting a fire – that's it.

 - Most campgrounds offer comfort stations with shower and laundry facilities.